microsoft/Quantum/samples/azure-quantum/variational-quantum-eigensolver/README.md

 # Variational Quantum Eigensolver

-This is an Azure Quantum notebook for the sample gallery that illustrates how to implement and run a Variational Quantum Eigensolver (VQE) program.
+This is an Azure Quantum sample notebook that illustrates how to implement and run a Variational Quantum Eigensolver (VQE) program.

 ## Manifest